-2. PURPOSE
+2. PURPOSE AND SCOPE OF WORK

-WIOA develops a formula-funded youth workforce development program serving eligible youth, ages 14-24, who face barriers to gaining employment and education.
+WIOA developed a formula-funded youth workforce development program serving eligible youth who face barriers to gaining employment and education.
 Service strategies developed by workforce providers prepare youth for post-secondary education and/or employment through strong linkages between academic and occupational learning.
 Local communities provide youth activities and services in partnership with the American Job Center and under the direction of the Hempstead/Long Beach Workforce Development Board (WDB).

-HempsteadWorks is soliciting proposals from a variety of governmental units, public or private not-for-profit or for-profit corporations, local educational agencies, faith-based and community-based agencies to serve a 100% out-of-school youth target population.
-As a result of this process, HempsteadWorks will select an agency(ies) to coordinate an out-of-school youth program that incorporates the 14 WIOA elements (see Attachment D).
+HempsteadWorks is soliciting proposals from a variety of governmental units, public or private not-for-profit or for-profit corporations, local educational agencies, faith-based and community-based agencies to serve a 100% in-school youth target population.
+As a result of this process, HempsteadWorks will select an agency to coordinate an in-school youth program that abides by the 14 WIOA elements (see Attachment E).